Africa Dangerously Behind in Global Race for Virus Gear

-As Africa braces for a surge in coronavirus cases, its countries are dangerously behind in the global race for scarce medical equipment.
+Africa's coronavirus cases have surged43% in the past week but its countries are dangerously behind in the global race for scarce medical equipment.
 Ten nations have no ventilators at all.

 “We are competing with the developed world,” said John Nkengasong, director of the Africa Centers for Disease Control and Prevention.
 “The very future of the continent will depend on how this matter is handled.”